Partnering with recovery community centers to build recovery capital by improving access to reproductive health - Online Course

 This course is available for FREE to Sigma Members.

-The purpose of this article from Journal of Nursing Scholarship is to examine the role of diabetes nurse practitioners (DiNPs) and their contribution to the quality of care of individuals with diabetes during the COVID-19 pandemic.
+The purpose of this article from Journal of Nursing Scholarship is to identify the predictors of nurses' presence at hospitals at the time of three types of disasters.